 New construction of cubicle cattle house

-Mr Högenauer singled out the new light ridge concept as the best solution.
-The shed contractor fabricated the steel-frame cattle house to meet the structural design requirements – which were geared to the load situation resulting from the 7 x 61 m ridge opening.
-The 61 m long ridge was installed by four operatives in less than four days at the end of October 2013.
+To optimize environmental conditions in the livestock house, the father and daughter opted not for one, but for several HUESKER products.
+The textile Stabidoor system allows the rapid opening and closing of large vehicle entrances as well as easy access to the feed table.
+The roll-up ventilation provides livestock houses with controlled, draught-free ventilation – as does the light ridge, which additionally serves to diffuse daylight widely across the shed.
+Specially designed membranes rule out any risk of a greenhouse effect.
+The shed contractor used steel columns and glulam beams to fabricate the cattle house in line with the structural design requirements – which were geared to the load situation resulting from the 7 x 47 m ridge opening.
+The ridge was installed by four operatives in less than four days in autumn 2015.
 The support ribs were preassembled complete with brackets at ground level and the wind deflectors fitted with brush seals.
 The ribs were subsequently raised onto the roof by lifting platform and fixed to the steel purlins.
-The sheet was then unrolled and the grooved tubes slotted into place.
-The sheet was pulled over the arched ribs by means of straps attached along one edge.
+The sheet was then prepared on the ground before being placed with a cross-piece onto the arched ribs.
 (This operation should normally be performed on windless days.)
 After the membrane had been tensioned, the wind deflectors and gable-end cladding were installed.
 The new shed is now home to the farmer‘s cows.
 Even on cloudy winter days, the light ridge ensures the adequate provision of daylight and fresh air.
 This not only promotes the health of the animals, but also increases the milk yield.

 The light ridge uses a round-arch frame and a dim translucent membrane to diffuse daylight widely across the shed.
 Given that at least half of the intense solar radiation is blocked out, the risk of a greenhouse effect is completely banished.
 This allows the specification of substantial opening widths between 4 and 7 m to optimize daylighting performance.
 The result is a cattle house with uniform illumination instead of a brightly lit strip down the middle of the shed.
 The air flows induced by the slanting wind deflectors guarantee constant turbulence-free extract ventilation.
-The opening size, wind deflector height and positioning are co-ordinated so as to prevent wind from blowing into the opening, thus obviating the need for shutters and dampers.
-Thanks to its innovative features, the light ridge is the perfect embodiment of the new light and air concept for cubicle cattle houses.
+The roll-up ventilation on one of the eaves fronts serves to regulate the air supply while providing excellent wind and weather protection.
+The selected model opens from the bottom upwards while simultaneously winding two tarpaulins onto a central roller.
+The Stabidoor can accommodate high wind loads and offers rapid access to the feed table.
+All three installed products thus perfectly embody the new light and air concept for cubicle cattle houses.